taylorwood/clojurl/README.md

 ## Prerequisites

-- GraalVM 1.0.0-RC9 or higher _(may also work with RC7 or RC8)_
+- GraalVM 1.0.0-RC9 or higher
 - Clojure

 GraalVM 1.0.0-RC7 added HTTPS as a supported protocol, and this is a brief walkthrough for using it in a Clojure project with GraalVM Community Edition for macOS.

-### Enable GraalVM HTTPS Support

-This details the steps necessary to get HTTPS working with native-image.
-You can disregard this section if you're using the pre-compiled image, but it may be helpful for compiling this project with native-image or getting HTTPS support working in another project.

-1. Enable HTTPS protocol support with `native-image` options:
+Enable HTTPS protocol support with `native-image` options `--enable-https` or `--enable-url-protocols=https`.

-   `--enable-https` or `--enable-url-protocols=https`
+#### Earlier versions of GraalVM

+The following steps are only necessary with GraalVM 19.2.1 and earlier:

 1. Configure path to `libsunec.dylib` on macOS (or `libsunec.do` on Linux)

    This shared object comes with the GraalVM distribution and can be found in